This article was updated on January 26, 2021, to reflect new information about this rapidly evolving situation. Originally published July 10, 2020.

 Here Dr. Babiuch answers your questions about everything we know (and don’t know yet) about coronavirus long-haulers.

 A. At this point we can’t determine the average age or predict who may have long-term symptoms.
-There is a mix of relativity young, healthy people who we’re seeing in this long-term group as well as older individuals.
+There is a mix of relatively young, healthy people who we’re seeing in this long-term group as well as older individuals.
 Hospitals are still working to analyze the data about this group and a lot of collaboration and research is happening.

 A: We think so, but it’s still too early to say for sure.
 Our experience shows most long-haulers tend to fall into the high risk category, but there’s also a growing percentage of people who were otherwise healthy before they became infected.
 From what we know so far, it still seems random as to who experiences these long-lasting symptoms and who doesn’t.